-A complete set of student records are maintained in a permanent file at the campus for each student.
-Certified transcripts may be ordered from the registrar or business office at the school.
-Transcripts shall be available to prospective employers and to students upon request and without charge for the first copy.
+A complete set of student records is maintained in a permanent file at the campus for each student.
+Certified transcripts may be ordered from the registrar or business office at the school upon written application.
 Requests for additional copies will incur a charge of \$3.50.
 Transcripts will be mailed to the student or to another school.